sleeptoken/zettelkasten/Fetch file using date cmd.md

 date +'<format here>'
 ```

 For a long time I kept thinking ways to execute `cat` command somehow but the `escapeshellcmd` function wouldn’t allow me to do so.
-So I went ahead and opened the man page of date using `man page` and see if I could print a file using this and I did.
-The `-f` flag can open DATEFILE and read date from it, however if the file format was not DATEFILE, it would print the contents of the file as part of the error.
-I got it!
+So I went ahead and opened the `man` page of `date` using  `man page` and see if I could print a file using this and I did.
+The `-f` flag can open `DATEFILE` and read date from it, however if the file format was not DATEFILE, it would print the contents of the file as part of the error.
 So I carefully crafted a request to read the flag file (which btw had to be guessed where is) - turned out it was at /flag.
 `format=' -f /flag'`
 I used this to first close the opening single quote, then read the file and then open the closing the single quote.
 I URL encoded it and sent the request to get the flag!
 Final request looked like this